 - Prepayment Penalty: This doesn’t apply to every mortgage, but it’s the fee you pay if you decide to pay off your mortgage early.

 - Balloon Payment: Not every mortgage has a balloon payment, but you’ll want to take note if yours does.
 This is a larger-than-normal, one-time payment that is due at the end of the loan.
 If you have a mortgage that requires a balloon payment, your payments are typically lower during the years leading up to when the one-time payment comes due.
 It can be risky because you may owe a large amount at the end of the loan.

-Payment Calculation:Your mortgage loan is comprised of the principal and interest, mortgage insurance (if you don’t put 20% down) and the estimated escrow that is used to pay your homeowners insurance and property taxes.
+- Payment Calculation:Your mortgage loan is comprised of the principal and interest, mortgage insurance (if you don’t put 20% down) and the estimated escrow that’s used to pay your homeowners insurance and property taxes.
 This section shows you what all of those payments will be during the terms of your mortgage.

 Not all mortgages have an escrow account, but if you’ve chosen to have one, your estimated monthly payments will show up here.
-If anything in this section is vastly different than what was stated in the loan estimate, ask your lender why.
+If anything in this section is vastly different from what was stated in the Loan Estimate, ask your lender why.
 It's important to make sure that you can afford the estimated total monthly payments throughout the entire term of your mortgage.